tatismolin/interview-questions/React.md

     **[⬆ Back to Top](#table-of-contents)**

 10. ### Why should not we update the state directly?
     If it is updated directly, it won’t re-render the component.
-Instead use setState() method.
+Instead use `setState()` method.
 It schedules an update to a component’s state object.
 When state changes, the component responds by re-rendering.

     ```javascript
         this.state.message =”Hello world”
-        this.setState({message: ‘Hello World’})
+        this.setState({message: "Hello World"})
     ```

     **[⬆ Back to Top](#table-of-contents)**

 11. ### What are the different phases of ReactJS component lifecycle?
     There are four different phases of React component’s lifecycle:
-    * Initialization: Component prepares to set up the initial state and default props.
+    * Initialization: Component prepares to set up the initial state and default props;
-    * Mounting: Component is ready to mount in the browser DOM.
+    * Mounting: Component is ready to mount in the browser DOM;
-    * Updating: Component gets updated in two ways, sending the new props and updating the state.
+    * Updating: Component gets updated in two ways, sending the new props and updating the state;
     * Unmounting: Component is not needed and get unmounted from the browser DOM.
 ￼
     **[⬆ Back to Top](#table-of-contents)**

 12. ### What are the lifecycle methods of ReactJS?
-    * `componentWillMount`: Executed before rendering and is used for App level configuration in root component.
+    * `componentWillMount`: Executed before rendering and is used for App level configuration in root component;
-    * `componentDidMount`: Executed after first rendering.
+    * `componentDidMount`: Executed after first rendering;
-    * `componentWillReceiveProps`: Executed when particular prop updates to trigger state transitions.
+    * `componentWillReceiveProps`: Executed when particular prop updates to trigger state transitions;
     * `shouldComponentUpdate`: Determines if the component will be updated or not.
 By default it returns true.
-It is a great place to improve performance as it allows to prevent a rerender if component receives new prop.
+It is a great place to improve performance as it allows to prevent a rerender if component receives new prop;
-    * `componentWillUpdate`: Executed before re-rendering the component when there are pros & state changes confirmed by `shouldComponentUpdate` which returns true.
+    * `componentWillUpdate`: Executed before re-rendering the component when there are pros & state changes confirmed by `shouldComponentUpdate` which returns true;
-    * `componentDidUpdate`: Mostly it is used to update the DOM in response to prop or state changes.
+    * `componentDidUpdate`: Mostly it is used to update the DOM in response to prop or state changes;
     * `componentWillUnmount`: It will be used to cancel any outgoing network requests, or remove all event listeners associated with the component.
 ￼
     **[⬆ Back to Top](#table-of-contents)**